kubernetes/kubernetes/docs/devel/writing-a-getting-started-guide.md

       refactoring and feature additions that affect code for their IaaS.

 ## Rationale
- - We want want people to create Kubernetes clusters with whatever IaaS, Node OS, configuration management tools, and so on, which they are familiar with.
+ - We want people to create Kubernetes clusters with whatever IaaS, Node OS, configuration management tools, and so on, which they are familiar with.
 The guidelines for **versioned distros** are designed for flexibility.
  - We want developers to be able to work without understanding all the permutations of